metanautix/sqlcar/README.md

 sqlcar
 ======

-The Java code for the SQL car.
+The Java code for the Metanautix SQL car.

+Additional information is available on http://metanautix.com